kkaunda/spgf/README.md

 ## A brief visual overview of the results presented in the article *Structure in Prime Gaps*

-The following partial Cayley table *T* represents gaps between primes in which the results we are formalizing are visually *self-evident*.
+The following partial Cayley table *T* represents gaps between primes in which the results we are formalizing are *self-evident*.

 Consider Table 1, it is not immediately apparent if any useful pattern can be discerned from it.
 However, with the highlights in Table 2, a